 The DOL expects to proceed with rulemaking in the near future to fully address the impact of the 2018 amendments.

-We will continue to monitor developments related to the new tip-pooling law.
+Practice Tip: We will continue to monitor developments related to the new tip-pooling law.
 Employers should review their tip-pooling policies to ensure they comply with the new amendment.
 Because the amendment does not directly address differing state law provisions, we can expect to see litigation arise regarding state law provisions that conflict with the amendment.
 Employers should review state-law requirements and their interaction with the FLSA.